lsst-dm/dm_dev_guide/usdf/onboarding.rst

    - fill out the SLAC Users Organization (SLUO) form
    - fill out the SLAC Site Access Portal form
 - a SLAC ServiceNow ticket is submitted to IT to request the account
-- IT creates the account and sends a link to reset the passwords (note: this will result in 2 accounts at present: a Windows account used for authentication to SDF, and a unix account)
+- IT creates the unix account and sends a link to reset the password
 - do the SLAC Cyber training

 **If you already have a SLAC unix account, you do not need to be re-onboarded.**